Real Name | John Patrick Daly |

 - John Daly's relationship status is Divorced

-- John Daly has 3 child/children
+- John Daly is a proud parent of 3 kids

 FAQ